Audio-Animatronics

-Audio-Animatronics (also known as simply Animatronics, and sometimes shortened to AAs) is the registered trademark for a form of robotics animation created by Walt Disney Imagineering for shows and attractions at Disney theme parks, and subsequently expanded on and used by other companies.
-The robots move and make noise (generally a recorded speech or song), but are usually fixed to whatever supports them.
-They can sit and stand but usually cannot walk.
-An Audio-Animatronic is different from an android-type robot in that it uses prerecorded movements and sounds, rather than responding to external stimuli.
-In 2009, Disney debuted an interactive version of the technology called Autonomatronics, and in 2018, announced aerial stunt figures called Stuntronics.
+Audio-Animatronics (also known simply as AAs) are a form of mechatronic animatronics puppetry created by Walt Disney Imagineering and trademarked by the Walt Disney Company for use in designed shows and attractions at Disney theme parks.

+Audio-Animatronics move and often synchronize with an audio soundtrack from an external sound system (generally a recorded speech or song), and are usually fixed to whatever supports them.
+They can sit and stand but cannot produce any form of locomotion.

+An Audio-Animatronic differs from an android or robot in that it uses prerecorded movements and sounds, rather than responding to external stimuli.

 History

-Audio-Animatronics were originally a creation of Walt Disney employee Lee Adams, who worked as an electrician at the Burbank studio and was one of Disney's original Imagineers.
-Walt Disney got a mechanical toy bird in New Orleans, and he decided to improve the device that moved it.
+Audio-Animatronics were originally a creation of Disney employee Lee Adams, who worked as an electrician.
+Walt Disney got a mechanical toy bird in New Orleans and found out how it worked, which served as the inspiration for Audio-Animatronics.
 An early robotic figure was the Dancing Man, created by Roger Broggie and Wathel Rogers, and modeled after a tap dancing routine by actor Buddy Ebsen.

+Development of the first audio animatronic technology began in 1949 with the work of the giant squid for 20,000 Leagues Under the Sea (1954).

 The term "Audio-Animatronics" was first used commercially by Disney in 1961, was filed as a trademark in 1964, and was registered in 1967.

 The Audio-Animatronic show The Enchanted Tiki Room opened in 1963 at Disneyland.
 It is a room full of tropical creatures with eye and facial actions synchronized to a musical score entirely by electromechanical means.
 The Audio-Animatronic cast of the musical revue uses tones recorded on tape to vibrate a metal reed that closes a circuit to trigger a relay, which sends a pulse of electricity to a mechanism that causes a pneumatic valve to move part of the figure.

 The movements of the attraction's birds, flowers, and tiki idols are triggered by sound.
 Figures' movements have a neutral "natural resting position" that the limb or part returns to when there is no electric pulse present.
-Other than this, the animation is a digital system, with only on/off moves, such as an open or closed eye.
+Other than this, the animation is a binary system, with only on/off moves, such as an open or closed eye.
+The same kind of technology was used for the head of Mary Poppins’ cane in Mary Poppins (1964).

 Other early Audio-Animatronics were at the 1964 New York World's Fair.
 They were used in the Great Moments with Mr. Lincoln exhibit at the State of Illinois Pavilion, Pepsi/UNICEF's "it's a small world" exhibit, General Electric's Carousel of Progress, and Ford Motor Company's "Magic Skyway."

-An Audio-Animatronic robin sang a duet with Julie Andrews in the 1964 film Mary Poppins.
+An Audio-Animatronic robin sang a duet with Julie Andrews in Mary Poppins.

 Technology

+The system of the animatronics relies on a combination of electric motors, solenoids, hydraulic systems, pneumatic systems, and cables to produce repeatable puppet movements that syncs to sound.